Schafer: Why 'blank check' companies are all the rage

 It's going public without a business, so there's nothing to analyze or carefully weigh against any other alternatives for Medtronic's $150 million.

 Medtronic's pledge to invest so far isn't binding, but if it goes ahead this deal might turn out to be a rewarding investment.
-Ishrak's record is as proven as any executive in his industry and he's got colleagues with strong resumes, too.
+Ishrak's record is as proven as any executive in his industry and he has colleagues with strong resumes, too.

-Maybe it's a sign of how powerful this SPAC boom has become that even industry statesmen like Ishrak have come up with one.
+Maybe it's a sign of how powerful this SPAC boom has become that even industry statesmen such as Ishrak have come up with one.

 Compute Health filed to go public last week, with a right to buy into any industry but with an intention to find an acquisition in exactly the line of business its name suggests, at "the intersection of computation and healthcare."
 Its plan is to sell at least $750 million in stock and warrants to the public.